gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    preference.

    When using DTLS/SCTP, each endpoint MUST use a single SCTP-AUTH Message Digest Algorithm during the whole SCTP association.
+This guarantees that an association shared key is only used with a single algorithm.

 ## Parallel DTLS connections {#Parallel-Dtls}